Assessing the Hierarchical Hamiltonian Splitting Integrator for Collisionless N-body Simulations: Integrators

 \subsection{AKDK}

-Given the symplectic properties of the Leap-Frog integrator, and the potential computational overhead of symplectic adaptive step implementations \citep{2007ApJ...663.1420F}, contemporary codes have extensively used KDK (eq. \ref{eq:KDK}) combined with a block time-step scheme, frequently using rungs which are power of two: $\delta t_r = \delta t_0 2^{(-r)}$ and different assigning step functions, most frequently an acceleration based one \citep{2005MNRAS.364.1105S}.
-We will use as a reference such implementation.
+Contemporary codes have extensively used KDK (eq. \ref{eq:KDK}) combined with a block time-step scheme \citep{1967NASSP.153..315H,1985MNRAS.217..127S,1986LNP...267..156M,1989ApJS...70..419H,1991ApJ...369..200M}, frequently using rungs which are power of two: $dt_r = dt_0 2^{(-r)}$ and different assigning time-step functions, most frequently an acceleration based one \citep{2005MNRAS.364.1105S}.
+We will use it as a reference integration scheme, but it should be noted that it is not symplectic \citep{2002Springer..} and that the block-step is a multi time-step scheme.